Compliance and enforcement sector careers

 A rewarding and meaningful career

-You can find compliance and enforcement career opportunities in almost every ministry and in regions across the province.
+Compliance and enforcement career opportunities are in almost every ministry and in regions across the province.

-Some positions are based in regular office settings while others will take you across the province conducting in-person inspections or investigations into potential wrongdoing.
+Some positions are based in regular office settings while others are located across the province conducting in-person inspections or investigations into potential wrongdoing.

 Job types

 There are countless positions within the compliance and enforcement sector.
-Career options are as varied as the citizens we serve.
+Career options are as varied as the citizens served.

 No two positions are the same, and many positions include a combination of duties, roles, and work environments.
-Jobs are often titled as either inspector, auditor, investigator, or an officer that combines some of these roles.
-While each role is unique, here are some guidelines to help you to understand the differences between various titles.
+Jobs are often titled as either inspector, auditor, investigator or an officer that combines some of these roles.
+While each role is unique, here are some guidelines to help understand the differences between various titles.

 Inspector